 voiced programs and website contacts, 1,500 requests

 come every year for Bible correspondence courses and other spiritual

 We have many hours of programming ready for

-Africa from the new station in Madagascar.
-English for Africa will
+Africa from the new station in the Indian Ocean area.
+English

-broadcast daily for almost 32 years.
+been broadcast daily for almost 32 years.
 We

 appreciate many listeners from Japan, Australia, India, New Zealand,

 and the Philippines.
 More people in China are taking English classes